EPA finds its Trump-era fuel-efficiency rulemaking flawed, as it prepares tighter standards

-As Environmental Protection Agency (EPA) begins to shape new emissions standards under the Biden administration, the agency is also taking a second look at its rulemaking under the Trump administration—and it's finding flaws.
+As the Environmental Protection Agency (EPA) begins to shape new emissions standards under the Biden administration, the agency is also taking a second look at its rulemaking under the Trump administration—and it's finding flaws.

 An agency statement released Tuesday expressed "concerns" about the process used to create the so-called Safer Affordable Fuel-Efficient (SAFE) rule, which sets a lower bar for efficiency improvements between 2021 and 2026 than rules laid out by the Obama administration.